 We call on governments to require formal accreditation of weight-loss providers to ensure quality and to provide consumers with an easily recognizable means of identifying evidence-based services,” said the physicians.
 Their concern is not the weight-loss industry as a whole, which does have some good, sensible, proven ways for people to manage their weight.
 They want more governmental oversight on unproven, medically questionable techniques.
 Prove it in studies, build the evidence that says it works, and then sell it to the public.
 Right now there seems to be little if any policing of unproven claims.

 When it comes to choosing a weight-loss plan or product, the first caveat should always be, if it sounds too good to be true it probably is.
-Anything that promises dramatic weight loss in a short time – “40 pounds in four weeks” is one example – is either a false advertisement, or a dangerous product.
+Anything that promises dramatic weight loss with Phenq review in a short time – “40 pounds in four weeks” is one example – is either a false advertisement, or a dangerous product.
 The body just doesn’t work that way.
 Weight loss needs to be sensible, sustainable, and safe.
 It will take time, and it will take a lifestyle change.
 Any other approach is questionable at best.

 Wild diet and supplement claims seem to be slipping through cracks in the legislation.
 Once governments and regulatory agencies tighten up their policies, then more patients can find the help they need, and start successfully tightening their belts.